ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 **[deep convolutional neural network used in the 2015 DeepMind Atari work](https://github.com/ADGEfficiency/dsr_rl/blob/master/literature/reinforcement_learning/2015_Minh_Atari_Nature.pdf)**

-Recurrent neural networks process sequences.
-For each part of the sequence the network chooses whether to remember or forget.
-As the sequence is processed the network can remember what is important to improve the prediction.
+Recurrent neural networks get access to the temporal structure of data.
+The inputs and outputs of the network are sent in sequences.
+The network can learn whether to remember or forget earlier parts of the sequence.

-Recurrent neural networks model the temporal structure of data.
 Language has this structure (it matters what order words are in).
-This makes recurrent neural networks foundational in natural language processing and understanding.
+This makes recurrent neural networks a revolution in natural language processing and understanding.

 ![]({{ '/assets/ml_energy/recurr.png' }})